Herzberg Motivation Theory

 Definition of the Herzberg two-factor motivation theory

 This Herzberg motivation theory definition, also called motivational hygiene theory or dual factor theory, was written in 1959 by Frederick Herzberg.
-This American psychologist, who was very interested in people’s motivation and job satisfaction, suggested the theory.
+The American psychologist, who was very interested in people’s motivation and job satisfaction, suggested the theory.
 He did his research by interviewing a group of people about their good and bad work experiences.
 He was surprised that the group answered questions about their good experiences differently than about their bad experiences.

 Fundamental Examples of the Herzberg Motivation Theory